DataDog/documentation/content/en/serverless/step_functions/installation.md

 ## Enable tracing

 Datadog generates traces from collected Cloudwatch logs.
-To enable this, add a `DD_TRACE_ENABLED` parameter to each of your Step Functions and set the value to `true`.
-Alternatively, to enable tracing for **all** your Step Functions, add a `DD_STEP_FUNCTION_TRACE_ENABLED` parameter to the Datadog Forwarder and set the value to `true`.
+To enable this, add a `DD_TRACE_ENABLED` tag to each of your Step Functions and set the value to `true`.
+Alternatively, to enable tracing for **all** your Step Functions, add a `DD_STEP_FUNCTION_TRACE_ENABLED` environment variable to the Datadog Forwarder and set the value to `true`.

 Enhanced metrics are automatically enabled if you enable tracing.